lxgr-linux/scrap_engine/docs/DOCS.md

 ---

 ### scrap_engine.Line
 A line that can be drawn on the map, that's described by a vector.
 This is a daughter class of ```scrap_engine.Box``` and shares all its methods.
+The unrounded coordinates of the single points Objects of the line are passed in arg_proto to the Objects.

 #### Method ```scrap_engine.Line.__init__(self, char, cx, cy, state="straight", state="solid", ob_class=Object, ob_args={})```
 Constructor.